Nested Symmetric Polar Codes: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this paper, we derived theoretical properties of the nesting structure of polar codes with symmetries.
-Moreover, we proposed a data-driven methodology for constructing rate-compatible polar codes with and without a nesting property.
+In this paper, we derived theoretical properties of the nesting structure of polar codes with symmetries and proposed a data-driven methodology for constructing rate-compatible polar codes with and without a nesting property.
 Although the proposed method is general, it is well suited for symmetric polar codes, as the symmetry constrains the search space to make a fully data-driven approach feasible.
 The algorithms are demonstrated by constructing the first nested family of rate-compatible polar codes for \ac{AED}.
-We present the performance of the designed polar codes using Monte-Carlo simulations and show that they outperform existing rate-compatible code designs.

-Future work includes the fine adjusting of the block length by shortening or puncturing.
-This may be achieved with the same length matching procedure standardized in 5G \cite{polarDesign5G} and applying \ac{AED} based on the mother code.
-Moreover, a different approach using the automorphism groups of the shortened codes has been proposed recently \cite{Pillet2024Shortened}, that may be also worth exploring in the context of nested polar codes.
+Using Monte-Carlo simulations, we show that the designed polar codes outperform existing rate-compatible code designs.
+The proposed design is also compatible with \ac{CA-SCL} and also \ac{SCAL} \cite{Johannsen2023SCAL} decoding.
+Future work includes the fine adjusting of the block length by shortening or puncturing, e.g., using the same length matching procedure standardized in 5G and applying \ac{AED} based on the mother code.
+Also, the approach using the automorphism groups of the shortened codes proposed in \cite{Pillet2024Shortened} may be worth exploring in the context of nested polar codes.
 Furthermore, as the proposed design methodology is very general, also other constraints, such as the set of optimized leaf node decoders for fast simplified \ac{SC} decoding can be incorporated.

 \end{NoHyper}